Search

 This foreshadowing is fulfilled in Jesus Christ, who took the nature of Adam to the cross and eliminated it there.
 The Heavenly Father revealed to Him the path to the Tree of Life, as reflected in Psalm 16:11, which states, “You make known to me the path of life; in your presence, there is fullness of joy; at your right hand are pleasures forevermore.”
 Through His sacrifice, Christ provided the means for believers to reclaim eternal life, restoring access to the divine presence that was lost in Eden.

-The Works of the Flesh in the Next Generation and God’s Rejection of Self-Reliance
+The Works of the Flesh and Spirit in the Next Generation: Cain and Abel

-God’s curse on the ground was meant to show humanity its helplessness and return to God, but Cain responded by offering the “works of the flesh” as an offering to God, thus God rejected him and his offering.
+God’s curse on the ground was intended to reveal humanity’s helplessness and prompt a return to dependence on Him.
+Yet, Cain responded by presenting “the works of the flesh”—the produce of a cursed ground—as his offering to God.
+This gesture symbolized self-reliance, and God rejected both Cain and his offering.
 In contrast, Abel offered a burnt offering, symbolizing atonement for his sins, an act of worship that acknowledged God’s sovereignty and holiness.
-His offering represented total devotion and absolute surrender, yielding his own will and pursuits fully to God.
+Abel’s sacrifice foreshadowed Christ’s ultimate offering, representing complete surrender, devotion, and submission of will to God.

 Here is an excerpt on Burnt offering by Brother Zac Poonen The True Meaning of Burnt Offering | cfcindia, Bangalore: